ThreeMammals/Ocelot/README.md

 [![Coverage Status](https://coveralls.io/repos/github/TomPallister/Ocelot/badge.svg?branch=develop)](https://coveralls.io/github/TomPallister/Ocelot?branch=develop)

-Attempt at a .NET Api Gateway
+Ocelot is a .NET Api Gateway.
 This project is aimed at people using .NET running a micro services / service orientated architecture that need a unified point of entry into their system.